Defense POW/MIA Accounting Agency: History

 U.S. Coast Guard Lt.
 Cmdr.
 Henry Ritticher, Gold Star brother to Lt.
 Jack C. Ritticher, places a rosette after Rittcher's name during the National POW/MIA Recognition Day Ceremony hosted by the Defense POW/MIA Accounting Agency (DPAA) at National Memorial Cemetery of the Pacific, Honolulu, Hawaii, Sept.
 20, 2024.
 The rosette signifies Rittcher's remains have been found and identified and is no longer missing in action (MIA).

-The Defense POW/MIA Accounting Agency was formed on January 15, 2015, as the result the merger of the Joint POW/MIA Accounting Command (JPAC), the Defense Prisoner of War/Missing Personnel Office, and parts of the United States Air Force's Life Sciences Lab.
-Scientific laboratories are maintained at Offutt Air Force Base, Nebraska, and Joint Base Pearl Harbor–Hickam, Hawaii with their headquarters located at The Pentagon in Washington D.C.
-Currently, DPAA is in a cooperative agreement with The Henry M. Jackson Foundation for the Advancement of Military Medicine, Inc., which provides operational support during worldwide recovery operations.
+The Defense POW/MIA Accounting Agency was formed on January 15, 2015, as the result of the merger of the Joint POW/MIA Accounting Command (JPAC), the Defense Prisoner of War/Missing Personnel Office, and parts of the United States Air Force's Life Sciences Lab.
+Scientific laboratories are maintained at Offutt Air Force Base, Nebraska, and Joint Base Pearl Harbor–Hickam, Hawaii, with their headquarters located at the Pentagon in Washington D.C.

+As of 2018, DPAA was in a cooperative agreement with the Henry M. Jackson Foundation for the Advancement of Military Medicine, which provides operational support during worldwide recovery operations.
 Following the 2023 wildfires in Maui, the agency assisted in identifying victims' remains.